Scott-Zeta/Vicky_Parser/README.md

 ```

 A typical case that a parser start: identify quote or unquote.
 If its quoted case, anything inside is a single token.
 If not, they will have different meanings.

+Worked, but my patient is near end.
+Not sure will continue